 There is no single universal winner, but there are patterns that most brands should know.

 A smoother, more stable face usually helps printing.
-Cotton-rich fleece and balanced blends are commonly preferred for screen printing because they provide a good surface for artwork and everyday commercial results.
+Cotton-rich fleece and balanced cotton-poly blends are commonly preferred for screen printing because they provide a good surface for artwork and everyday commercial results.

 French terry can also work well, especially if the outer face is smooth and well-finished.
 The key issue is not just fiber content, but surface behavior.
 If the face is too fuzzy, too loose, or inconsistent, prints may not look as clean.